 In February 2019 I was inspired to turn a lifelong dream into reality.
 With 3 beach dress prototypes (St Tropez, L’Escalet & Salinas) I hoped to get CRUZ&PEPITA going for the 2019 Mediterranean summer season.
 But things didn’t work out that way.

 It took me a year to find the right ateliers and I only started to sell my line of beach kaftans and resortwear at the beginning of March 2020.
-I was rewarded with my first order from a glorious luxury hotel - the week before Covid locked us down.
+I was rewarded with my first order from a glorious luxury hotel - the week before Covid locked us all down.

 Five months later, CRUZ&PEPITA went live.
 The timing wasn't ideal but if living through a global pandemic teaches us anything, it’s this: Carpe Diem.
-If you believe in something, life’s too short not to dare.
+If you believe in something, life’s too short not to try.

 ABOUT SUSTAINABLE FASHION